emslade23/EC444-Projects/quest-5/report.md

 2019-11-22

 ## Summary
 This quest tasks us with creating a key fob using a the esp32 board, a transmitter, and a receiver.
 This key is met to interact with a hub by sending a unique ID and code which the hub then relays to a servers along with its own ID.
 Through a local network, the server on the RPi and a web client receive both IDs, the location and time of the interaction as well as the person.
 The hub then sends an unlocked signal to the fob triggering a green LED on the board.
-Figure 1.1 below is an illustration of a state machine for the overall system.
+Figure 1.1 below is an illustration of a state machine and chart for the overall system.

 ## Evaluation Criteria